Body Image & Self Esteem: Energizing Your LifeBy Jenny Craig

 Don’t Get Hooked by the Number

-What if your weight settles in at three pounds more than your goal?
+What if your weight settles in at a few more pounds more than your goal?
 For some, this signals the difference between success and failure.
 The trouble with this all-or-nothing thinking is that it maximizes the value of a single number, and minimizes the worth of all your healthy changes in eating, activity and body composition.
 Take a tally of all your positive body image changes and see if today's weight is not just good "enough," but great!

 Self Esteem and Body Image Activities

 One of the best ways to increase self-esteem and body image is by writing in a self-esteem journal or creating an affirmations worksheet.
-Writing down affirmations and keeping a journal will help you to keep positive self image thoughts top of mind.
+Writing down affirmations and keeping a journal will help you to keep positive self-image thoughts top of mind.
 Start each day by responding to three positive sentences.

 For example, fill out these sentences: